FOREX-Dollar heads for weekly gain as pandemic recovery stalls

 "The deterioration is evident everywhere across Europe, which is a major blow to the recovery's momentum and reinforces deflationary risks."

-Sterling GBP= was also heavily sold on Thursday on concerns about the obstacles keeping the European Union and Britain from reaching a Brexit trade deal.
-It has lost 1.1% this week and held at $1.2893 on Friday.
-GBP/
+Sterling was also heavily sold overnight, dropping more than 0.8% to $1.2891 on concerns about the obstacles keeping the European Union and Britain from reaching a Brexit trade deal.
+Sterling GBP= was last at $1.2902.

 U.S. Close Previous Session